William Trethewey: Early life

 Trethewey was born in 1892 in Christchurch.
 His parents, Mary Wallace and the carpenter Jabez Trethewey, were from Cornwall.
 They lived in Linwood.
 He attended Christchurch East School and left school at the age of 13.
 He trained as a wood carver and studied under Frederick Gurnsey at the Canterbury College School of Art.

 Family

 Trethewey married Ivy Louisa Harper (1893–1975) on 24 July 1914, and they had four children together.
-He cited family and study commitments to avoid military service in World War I. His daughter Pauline was a model for the figure of Peace in his best known work, the Citizens' War Memorial.
+He cited family and study commitments to avoid military service in World War I. His daughter Pauline was a model for the figure of Peace in his best known work, the Citizens' War Memorial in Cathedral Square.

 After their marriage, the couple moved to Wellington, where he attended life-modelling classes under Joseph Ellis.
 It is said though, that Trethewey was mostly self-educated.
 He obtained knowledge of anatomy by observing the different muscles while he shaved, and read about the sculpting work of Gian Lorenzo Bernini, Michelangelo and Auguste Rodin.